hashicorp/terraform-provider-azurerm/website/docs/r/container_app_environment.html.markdown

 * `location` - (Required) Specifies the supported Azure location where the Container App Environment is to exist.
 Changing this forces a new resource to be created.

-* `log_analytics_workspace_id` - (Required) The ID for the Log Analytics Workspace to link this Container Apps Managed Environment to.
+* `log_analytics_workspace_id` - (Optional) The ID for the Log Analytics Workspace to link this Container Apps Managed Environment to.
 Changing this forces a new resource to be created.

 ---